-The conference brings together an interdisciplinary set of scholars and artists ready to integrate first-nation and mainstream contemporary understandings to move toward a flourishing planet.
+The conference brought together an interdisciplinary set of scholars and artists that integrate first-nation and mainstream contemporary understandings to move toward a flourishing planet.
 The speakers were selected for their specialty areas which range from science, history, education, psychology, and anthropology.
 The purpose of the conference and accompanying books is to bring to a wider audience an awareness of “first ways,” what we know about their effects on flourishing and how to integrate them into modern life for global flourishing.

 Poet in residence: Kim Blaeser.

 - John Low, J.D., Ph.D.
 (Pokagon), History of the Pokagon Band of the Potawatomi, The Ohio State University September 11, 2016